Overview of Data Integration

 To create an integration task, start with a data flow.
 The designer in Data Integration is an easy-to-use graphical user interface where you can select from different operators and visually build the data flow.
 It includes validation and debug features to help you identify and correct potential issues before running the task.

 When you create a data loader task, you specify your source data asset, and then configure transformations to cleanse and process the data as it is loaded into the target data asset.

 To execute a specific set of processes in a sequence, you create a pipeline.
 Designing a pipeline is similar to building a data flow, where you use operators to add the tasks and activities you want.
 After building a pipeline, you create a pipeline task that uses the pipeline.

-After you create tasks, you publish them to the Default Application or to your own Application .
-From the Application, you can run tasks and then monitor their progress and status.
+After you create tasks, you publish them to the default application in Data Integration or to your own application .
+From an application, you run tasks and monitor their progress and status.
 You can also schedule tasks for automated runs.